Takashiidobe/notes/src/books/range-why-generalists-triumph-in-a-specialized-world/_range-why-generalists-triumph-in-a-specialized-world.md

 farther, or that frogs are better than birds because they see deeper.

-With the increasing velocity of information, being a specialist is less impactful; the specialist\'s work is well communicated, and it\'s up to the polymaths to stitch the research together in interesting ways.
+With the increasing velocity of information, being a specialist is less impactful; the specialist's work is well communicated, and it's up to the polymaths to stitch the research together in interesting ways.

 Having T-Shaped knowledge is critical, because you can go to the